-Services available in the Logan University Health Center System include general physical examination, chiropractic assessment and treatment, imaging, acupuncture, physiotherapy modalities, nutrition counseling and sports rehabilitation and high-performance services.
+Services available in the Logan University Health Center System include general physical examination, chiropractic assessment and treatment, diagnostic imaging, acupuncture, physiotherapy modalities, nutrition counseling and rehabilitation services.
 Services in the student health center are offered free of charge to students and their families.